 - Less (preferably no) selfies (narcissistic), more othsies (my term for seeing others)

-- Stop documenting every moment of your life, try living them; your food will taste better in your moth than on Facetagram!
+- Stop documenting every moment of your life, try living them; your food will taste better in your mouth than on Facetagram!

 - Buying a drone does not bring instant success to your photography.
 Try renting a chopper and you see it from high above, a far better personal experience.
 And, since it is more expensive and flies with rules you will be less likely to invade other’s space, people or animals, at least not as frequently.